 We let you know when vendor balances are due before the wedding, and we distribute payments on the wedding day if necessary.

-Most venues are unable to store your personal items after the wedding, so we collect the reception items and gifts at the end of the night and help load them into the designated cars.
+Most venues are unable to store your personal items after the wedding, so we can collect the reception items and gifts at the end of the night and help load them into the designated cars or we can help you assign this job to a trusted friend or family member.